-This section provides a high level explanation of the agentbased model of the iA3G ConOps.
-First, the main iA3G model assumptions are listed.
-Next, an overview of the agents in the iA3G model is given.
-Further details of this agent-based model are available in [19].
+This section provides a high level explanation of the agentbased model of the iA3G ConOps, including the model assumptions adopted and the implementation and verification of the iA3G simulation code.
+Further details are in [26].

 A. $iA^{3}G$ model assumptions